Barbara Mayfield, MS, RDN, LD, FAND

 As we “grow up” we’re told to “get serious” which we equate with being solemn and humorless.
 We’re told to “wipe that smile off your face” and that this is “no laughing matter.”
 We may be aging ourselves… seriously.

-Research has shown that changing our facial expression sets off physiological changes and triggers emotional responses that can actually change our mood.
+Research has shown that changing our facial expression to one with a smile sets off physiological changes and triggers emotional responses that can actually change our mood.
 A smile produces pleasant feelings, whereas a pout produces feelings of unhappiness.

 One of the best reasons for smiling and laughing is for our health.
 As Mary Pettibone Poole describes it, “He who laughs, lasts.”
 Smiling and laughter relieve stress and strengthen your immune system, increasing your body’s ability to fight off illness - everything from the common cold to cancer.